alessiopremoli/wetcli/README.md

 # WETCLI
 ## WET(ransfer)CLI

-A very basic wip python :snake: cli for uploading files to WeTranser.
-Uses an headless browser to speed up the usual stuff you do when you generate a link by hand.
+A very basic python :snake: cli for uploading files and directiory using WeTranser.
+Runs an headless browser to speed up the usual stuff you do when you generate a link by hand.

 ### PREREQUISITES
 You need to have python (3.9.5) installed and ```geckodriver``` since the cli uses an headless Firefox to do its stuff.